🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 2️⃣ Qualified Transportation Fringe — Transit & Parking

-The IRS allows several transportation benefits to be provided tax-free, subject to monthly limits.
+The IRS allows certain transportation benefits to be excluded from income, subject to monthly limits.

 - Transit passes — bus, subway, commuter rail, ferry